delelee/CS-225-EC-Project/README.md

 ## Data

-The test data contains one file that is empty, and the rest will be of increasing sizes.
+In `data/` directory, the test data contains one file that is empty, and the rest will be of increasing sizes.
 For each file of a certain size, a separate file will be created that will also fall in the same size group but contain duplicates.

 ## Documents

 The proposal and **Average running time of the Boyer-Moore-Horspool algorithm.pdf** can be found in the `documents/` directory.

+## Results

+The `results/` directory contains the output of our project.